 Organization - Junior Achievement of Southeast Texas, Inc. (JASET) is a non-profit organization operating under an agreement with Junior Achievement USA, Inc. (JAUSA).
-JASET is located in Houston, Texas with satellite offices in Austin, Texas, Beaumont, Texas, Bryan-College Station, Texas and Lake Charles, Louisiana.
+JASET is located in Houston, Texas with satellite offices in Austin, Beaumont, and Bryan-College Station, Texas and in Lake Charles, Louisiana.